Mandara Mountains Homepage

 The inhabitants are today referred to by English speaking scholars as montagnards, a French word, which replaces the less acceptable term “hill dwellers”.

-They exist mainly through terrace farming, but many men also do seasonal work in towns or cultivate beans along the southern shores of Lake Chad.
+Until the deadly terror by Boko Haram, they existed mainly through terrace farming, but many men also did seasonal work in towns or cultivated beans along the southern shores of Lake Chad.

 The site contains a substantial bibliography of the ethnographic, linguistic, archaeological and geographical literature dealing with the peoples of the northern Mandaras, their history and environments.
 The site also carries a list of ethnic groups known to us so far.
 Each ethnonym listed is hyperlinked to a separate page giving a brief description of the ethnic group it is associated with.
 Please feel free to participate in the updating of the site.